 If you find it difficult to create blog posts very often, you may share relevant information or updates in your field from trusted sources.
 Also, share special offers or put ads on your social accounts.
 This increases your reach and builds a huge potential customer base.

-To put it simply, guest blogging is link-building that brings traffic from other sites to yours.
+To put it simply, guest blogging is link-building that brings traffic to your website.
 When the websites are carefully chosen, guest blogging can be a good way to grow your audience.
 Keep an eye on other blogs related to your field.

 You can increase your domain authority by using external links to other relevant sources.
 Start by joining guest blogging platforms like MyBlogGuest to interact with other bloggers.
 HARO is another useful sourcing service that connects journalists and bloggers with reliable expert sources.